The role of Tester in Scrum Team

 Programmers are responsible for using Test First Approach (TFA) while programming for writing better code and only the needed code.
 Test-Driven Development (TDD) will help programmers to write clean code.
 Testers can do pair testing with programmers to make programmers write better Tests for TFA.

-Business-Facing Tests that supports the Team:
+Business-Facing Tests that Support the Team:

 Examples are the best way to understand anything.
 Specification by Example is one technique that helps the development team and the business team to discuss and sort out the requirements.
-Testers then automate the specifications, which are the behavior-driven development (BDD).
+Testers then automate the specifications, which are behavior-driven development (BDD).
 Automation Pyramid helps testers figure out what needs to be automated rather than wasting their time on UI automation.
 The BDD automation serves as living documentation and helps with regression testing.

-Business-Facing Tests that Critiques the Product:
+Business-Facing Tests that Critique the Product:

-Critiquing the product with business cases is more quintessential in testing.
+Critiquing the product with business cases is quintessential in testing.
 User acceptance, beta testing, exploratory testing, etc. falls into this category.
 Testers play a significant role in critiquing the product with functional cases.
 Persona-based testing, usability testing, and other manual testing activities come into play.
-Testing is not a skill, it's an attitude, and this quadrant needs a personal touch of the testers.
+Testing is not a skill, it's an attitude, and this quadrant needs a personal touch from the testers.